How to Choose the Right Fence Paint for California Weather

 • Behr Premium Plus Ultra Exterior Paint

-If you’re painting a metal fence in Lemon Grove, choose a rust-inhibiting paint and primer combo.
+If you’re painting a metal fence in San Diego, choose a rust-inhibiting paint and primer combo.
 Even in dry climates, overnight dew and occasional rain can trigger corrosion.

 Steps for success: